-Although there may be hundreds of factors why your Fort Wayne home’s central air conditioner may need to be repaired, there are a few reasons that are most common.
-Identifying them may create some personal understanding what a technician means when they address the choices for resolving the problem.
+Although there may be hundreds of factors why your Fort Wayne home’s central air conditioner may need to be serviced, there are a few reasons that are quite common.
+Identifying them may help you to understand what a technician means when they outline the choices for resolving the problem.
 Here are the top 5 list of problems that may result in a system’s failure.
-Please review these considerations and determine whether you need to schedule an HVAC inspection.
+Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

-Bad, haphazard or uncertified A/C wiring is unsafe and a potential fire hazard.
+Improper, haphazard or uncertified A/C wiring is unsafe and a probable fire hazard.
 Bad wiring may stop the system from getting power or can pop the circuit breaker.

 - Your Air Conditioner is Leaking refrigerant

 Refrigerant (also known as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant could imply a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that means there is a leak.
-All refrigerant leaks should be found and repaired.
-For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.
+All refrigerant leaks should be detected and repaired.
+To learn about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not turning

 The outside fan is responsible for conveying the heat from your Fort Wayne home to the outside air.
-If the fan on the outside unit doesn’t perform correctly, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
-Worse yet, it may cause internal damage to the compressor.
+If the fan on the outside unit doesn’t run, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
+The consequence of this action could result in internal damage to the compressor.

 - Outside air conditioner unit not functional